ts1/uctoth/README.md

 ## Experimental

 This code is mostly experimental, not intended for reuse.
-Reusing may some work.
+Reusing may need some work.
 Read the source if you are interested.

 ## Features

 ### CoffeeScript 2

-Works both on Node.js with ES6+ features and on [browsers](https://ts1.github.io/uctoth/) with help from babel and webpack.
+Works both on Node.js (with ES6+ features) and on [browsers](https://ts1.github.io/uctoth/) (with help from babel and webpack).

 ### Self learning